Flexity: Customized solutions

 Variants of Bombardier's Flexity trams and streetcars have been specially designed for use in certain cities, such as Berlin, Vienna, and Toronto.

 Berlin

 The Flexity Berlin was developed for the Berlin tram network, and is based on the older Incentro model developed by Adtranz.
-With a full 100% low floor interior, both uni-directional and bi-directional versions are used with either five or seven sections.
+With a full 100% low-floor interior, both uni-directional and bi-directional versions are used with either five or seven sections.

 Vienna

 The Flexity Wien was developed for the Vienna tram network.
 Derived from the Flexity Berlin with elements of the Flexity 2 line, it is a five-section, 100% low-floor, uni-directional tram with a floor height of 215 millimeters, permitting sidewalk-level boarding in line with the Siemens ULF.
-A similar model is also expected to enter service in Graz in late 2025.